sunfounder/pironman5-max/docs/source/set_up/set_up_home_assistant.rst

 .. note::

-    For more information and usage of this Pironman 5 web page, please refer to: :ref:`view_control_dashboard`.
+    For more information and usage of this Pironman 5 web page, please refer to: :ref:`nas_view_control_dashboard`.